 Offering Multiple Litter Options

-Next, try offer multiple types of litters at once.
+Next, try to offer multiple types of litters at once.
 Many litters are loaded with perfumes to appease us humans, but many of these may irritate cats.
-After all, cats’ senses are said to be 14 times a humans.
+After all, cats’ senses are said to be 14 times more than humans.

 Aside from perfume sensitivities, the feeling of the litter could be an issue for your cat.
 There are different materials aside from the typical clay and sand litters.
 Pine pellets are one example of this.

 Calming herbs and pheromone collars/sprays are another wonderful way to remedy house soiling.
 Herbs come in all different forms, from chew treats to powders to tea pills.
 Finding one that your cat will willingly eat and sticking to it is the biggest challenge.

 Pheromone therapy is a great alternative to getting your cat to eat something.
 The science behind the pheromones is that they mimic the pheromones that mother cats release to their young.
 This is said to have a “soothing” effect on stressed-out kitties.
 They come in a variety of forms including collars, sprays and wall plug-ins.